tomasklaen/uosc/README.md

 #### Why don't you have `uosc-{platform}.zip` releases and only include binaries for the concerned platform in each?

 Then you wouldn't be able to sync your mpv config between platforms and everything _just work_.

-And the binaries are small, this is not a problem.
+#### Why is the release reported as malicious by some antiviruses?

+Some obscure antiviruses find our binaries suspicious due to the way go packages them.
+I think the only way to solve that would be to sign them (not 100% sure though), but I'm not paying to work on free stuff.
+If anyone is bothered by this, and would be willing to donate a code signing certificate, let me know.

+If you want to check the binaries are safe, the code is in `src/ziggy`, and you can build them yourself by running `tools/build ziggy` in the repository root and compare.

 #### Why _uosc_?